 Study Shows That After EHR, Preauthorizations are The Next Factor in Physician Churn

-In 2016, the American Medical Association (AMA) sought answers to this question by asking 38 physicians in family medicine, internal medicine, cardiology, and orthopedic surgery about their level of satisfaction/dissatisfaction and their suggestions for change.
 In addition, interviewers asked about the amount of time dedicated to five task categories: prior authorization, medication refills, between-visit care, test results, and claims processing.

 Not surprisingly, the study found physicians derive satisfaction from providing good medical care and taking care of patients.
 The largest source of dissatisfaction was EHR/desk work—and right behind that was prior authorization.